Last updated on January 18th, 2018 at 09:49 pm

 The most important part of SEO is it may take the time to drive traffic and generate leads.
 But, it totally depends on how much efforts you are putting and what advance SEO tactics you are using.

-Using social media for getting new as well as repeated audience to your website is a no-brainer.
+Using social media for getting new as well as the returning audience to your website is a no-brainer.
 At least in initial days of inbound, social traffic helps a lot in sharing contents, driving traffic to your page and building relationships.

 According to the type of your business, whether it’s B2B or B2C, you can focus on social platforms where you major potential customers are hanging in.